Parasomnia: Classification

 The newest version of the International Classification of Sleep Disorders (ICSD, 3rd.
 Ed.) uses State Dissociation as the paradigm for parasomnias.
-Unlike before, where wakefulness, non-rapid eye movement (NREM) sleep, and rapid eye movement (REM) sleep were considered exclusive states, research has shown that combinations of these states are possible and thus, may result in unusual unstable states that could eventually manifest as parasomnias or as altered levels of awareness.
+Unlike before, where wakefulness, non-rapid eye movement (NREM) sleep, and rapid eye movement (REM) sleep were considered exclusive states, research has shown that combinations of these states are possible and thus may result in unusual unstable states that could eventually manifest as parasomnias or as altered levels of awareness.

 Although the previous definition is technically correct, it contains flaws.
 The consideration of the State Dissociation paradigm facilitates the understanding of the sleep disorder and provides a classification of 10 core categories.

 Non-rapid eye movement (NREM)-related parasomnias

 NREM parasomnias are arousal disorders that occur during stage 3 (or 4 by the R&K standardization) of NREM sleep—also known as slow wave sleep (SWS).
-They are caused by a physiological activation in which the patient's brain exits from SWS and is caught in between a sleeping and waking state.
+They are caused by a physiological activation in which the patient's brain leaves SWS and is caught between a sleeping and a waking state.
 In particular, these disorders involve activation of the autonomic nervous system, motor system, or cognitive processes during sleep or sleep-wake transitions.

-Some NREM parasomnias (sleep-walking, night-terrors, and confusional arousal) are common during childhood but decrease in frequency with increasing age.
-They can be triggered in certain individuals, by alcohol, sleep deprivation, physical activity, emotional stress, depression, medications, or a fevered illness.
-These disorders of arousal can range from confusional arousals, somnambulism, to night terrors.
-Other specific disorders include sleepeating, sleep sex, teeth grinding, rhythmic movement disorder, restless legs syndrome, and somniloquy.